 Manual Therapy: Back & Neck pain, Joint problems.

 Prior to your visit you will be sent an online questionnaire to complete and return, there is no need to print this.
 Some of the questions you will be asked may seem irrelevant to the reason you are attending, but they will help establish a complete picture of your health.
 This will help determine whether the care is appropriate for your condition.

 On your first visit your therapist will conduct a detailed assessment of your presenting condition, past medical history, and overall health.
 A full examination, a report of findings, and if appropriate, a treatment.

 If your therapist decides that you would not benefit from this type of care he will recommend another type of treatment that would be more beneficial for your condition; or you may be referred to your GP or to another health care professional for further investigations.

-Generally, you will not have to undress for treatments, however it may be necessary to expose the area of the skin to be treated.
+If you are attending for manual therapy or treatment, generally, you will not have to undress, however it may be necessary to expose the area of the skin to be treated.